 During multiple system contingencies (beyond the normal standards for power system security), the Power System Controller shall take whatever anticipatory or restorative action is necessary to balance electricity supply and demand, and ultimately to protect the integrity of a power system.
-Such action may include the shedding or disconnection of a customer's load and the introduction of power rationing.
+Such action may include the shedding or disconnection of a customer solution of power rationing.